Faizpack/SmartMail-AI-Email-Reply-Generator/README.md

 The application accurately categorizes emails, summarizes them, and drafts customized responses that you can instantly copy to your clipboard.

 ![App Dashboard]()

 ---

-## System Requirements

-- Python 3.8+
-- ~2GB of open RAM for the `base` language model
-- (Optional but Recomended) Apple Silicon Mac or NVIDIA GPU for faster generation times

----